HOW TO INCORPORATE A COMPANY IN ZAMBIA

 In order to incorporate a Public Limited Company, Companies Form 1, Form 5, and Form 11 are used.

-The registration fees for a public limited company with a minimum nominal capital of K50,000 minimum is K1,330 inclusive of K20 for the application form.
+The registration fees for a public limited company with a minimum nominal capital of K1,000,000 minimum is K25,332.

 What documents must accompany the application for incorporation?